jvillegasl/nextjs-chat/README.md

 docker-compose up
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Login using the following credentials:

+-   Username: user01
+-   Password: 12345678

 ## Roadmap